Flecainide: Medical uses

-Flecainide is used in the treatment of many types of supraventricular tachycardias, including AV nodal re-entrant tachycardia (AVNRT) and Wolff-Parkinson-White syndrome (WPW).
+Flecainide is used in the treatment of many types of supraventricular tachycardias, including AV nodal reentrant tachycardia (AVNRT) and Wolff-Parkinson-White syndrome (WPW).

 It also has limited use in the treatment of certain forms of ventricular tachycardia (VT).
 In particular, flecainide has been useful in the treatment of ventricular tachycardias that are not in the setting of an acute ischemic event.
 It has use in the treatment of right ventricular outflow tract (RVOT) tachycardia and in the suppression of arrhythmias in arrhythmogenic right ventricular dysplasia (ARVD).
 Studies (notably the Cardiac Arrhythmia Suppression Trial) have shown an increased mortality when flecainide is used to suppress ventricular extrasystoles in the setting of acute myocardial infarction.

+Flecainide can be used for the management of atrial fibrillation.

-In individuals suspected of having the Brugada syndrome, the administration of flecainide may help reveal the ECG findings that are characteristic of the disease process.
+In individuals suspected of having the Brugada syndrome, the administration of flecainide may help reveal the electrocardiography (ECG) findings that are characteristic of the disease process.
 This may help make the diagnosis of the disease in equivocal cases.

-Flecainide has been introduced into the treatment of arrhythmias in children.

 In the long-term, flecainide seems to be safe in people with a healthy heart with no signs of left ventricular hypertrophy, ischemic heart disease, or heart failure.

 Side effects

 Results of a medical study known as the Cardiac Arrhythmia Suppression Trial (CAST) demonstrated that patients with structural heart disease (such as a history of MI (heart attack), or left ventricular dysfunction) and also patients with ventricular arrhythmias, should not take this drug.
 The results were so significant that the trial was stopped early and preliminary results were published.

 The dose may need to be adjusted in certain clinical scenarios.
 As with all other antiarrhythmic agents, there is a risk of proarrhythmia associated with the use of flecainide.
 This risk is probably increased when flecainide is co-administered with other class Ic antiarrhythmics, such as encainide.
 The risk of proarrhythmia may also be increased by hypokalemia.
 The risk of proarrhythmia is not necessarily associated with the length of time an individual is taking flecainide, and cases of late proarrhythmia have been reported.
-Because of the role of both the liver and the kidneys in the elimination of flecainide, the dosing of flecainide may need to be adjusted in individuals who develop either liver failure or kidney failure.

 Because of the negative inotropic effects of flecainide, it should be used with caution in individuals with depressed ejection fraction, and may worsen congestive heart failure in these individuals.
 It should be avoided in people with ischaemic heart disease and the elderly.

 As with all class I antiarrhythmic agents, flecainide increases the capture thresholds of pacemakers.